Workers Compensation Law Firm Serving Madison, Macoupin, Bond, Greene, Jersey, Calhoun Counties In Illinois

 The Law Firm of MillerKing LLC represents clients in workers’ compensation claims.
-In Illinois, Workers’ Compensation is an exclusive remedy against the employer or employers.
-If an employee is injured on the job, dies on the job, or suffers a disease related to the job, the employee may be entitled to receive certain benefits and compensation.
+In Illinois, Workers’ Compensation is an exclusive remedy against the employer.
+If an employee is injured while working on the job or suffers a disease related to employment, then the employee may be entitled to receive certain benefits and compensation.

-MillerKing LLC handles every Workers’ Compensation case or claim on a contingency fee basis as set or regulated by Illinois law.
-This means that MillerKing LLC is only paid after a successful recovery is made on behalf of the client.
-In addition, MillerKing LLC does advance the necessary case costs, such as payments to order and receive medical records, medical reports, and doctors’ depositions.
+The Law Firm handles every workers’ compensation claim or case on a contingency fee basis as set forth by Illinois law.
+This means that MillerKing LLC is paid only after a successful recovery is made on behalf of the client.
+In addition, MillerKing LLC will advance necessary case costs, such as payments to order and receive medical records, medical reports, and doctor’s depositions.
 Typically, the client is unable to pay for certain case costs at the beginning of the case because of the injury, lost wages, and other hardships.
 The advanced case costs are reimbursed upon successful conclusion of the claim or case.